-To take full advantage of symbolic debugging, you must compile and link your program with the / DEBUG qualifier as explained in Section 1.2.
+To take full advantage of symbolic debugging, you must compile and link your program with the / DEBUG qualifier as explained in Section 1.2, "Preparing an Executable Image for Debugging".

 The following sections describe how symbol information is created and passed to the debugger when compiling and linking.